Alabama QB Tua Tagovailoa says he is entering 2020 NFL draft

 He was regarded as one of the top Heisman candidates again before the season-ending injury.
 In his absence, Alabama lost to rival Auburn and failed to make the College Football Playoffs for the first time.

-“Tua has probably has as much of an impact on our program here as any player that we’ve ever had,” Crimson Tide coach Nick Saban said.
+“Tua has probably had as much of an impact on our program here as any player that we’ve ever had,” Crimson Tide coach Nick Saban said.
 “And I’m not just talking about as a football player.
 He’s got great character.
 He’s a great leader.
 He’s done a wonderful job in the classroom.

 “There’s a spirit about him that has impacted myself and everybody around him in a very, very positive way.”